LeadSpend/jquery-leadspendemail/README.md

 * Import jquery-leadspendemailvalidation
 * Add the class "leadSpendEmail" to the email input on your form
 * The LeadSpend result will appear in a hidden input on your form

-### Accessing the Result

-The email validation result will be stored in a hidden input as part of your form.
-This input will have the following attributes:
-* name = "{name of your email input}-result"
-* id = "{id of your email input}-result" (or "" if ID was not set on your form)
-* class = "leadSpendEmail-result"

 Custom Usage and Options